DinkoHristov/RockPaperScissorGame/README.md

 # RockPaperScissorGame
 This is the "Rock - Paper - Scissor" game!
-This is a simple game "rock - paper - scissor" written on C#.
+This is a simple game "rock - paper - scissor" game written on C#.